bryansullins/demo-magic/README.md

 ## Requirements

-- `minikube` must be installed -tested only on MacOS and Linux.
+- `minikube` must be installed - tested only on MacOS and Linux.

 ## Features
 - Simulates typing.
 It looks like you are actually typing out commands